hazelcast/hazelcast/hazelcast-documentation/src/Topic.md

 Topic related but not topic specific configuration parameters

-    - "hazelcast.event.queue.capacity" : default value is 1,000,000
+   - `hazelcast.event.queue.capacity`: default value is 1,000,000
-    - "hazelcast.event.queue.timeout.millis" : default value is 250
+   - `hazelcast.event.queue.timeout.millis`: default value is 250
-    - "hazelcast.event.thread.count" : default value is 5
+   - `hazelcast.event.thread.count`: default value is 5

-For these parameters see [Distributed Event Config](#global-event-configuration)
+For description of these parameters, please see [Global Event Configuration](#global-event-configuration).